bahlo/arne.me/content/book-reviews/system-collapse.md

 location: "Frankfurt, Germany"
 ---

-Like the seven before, it follows a construct—a bot with organic parts—called Murderbot protecting its humans.
+Like the seven before, this book follows a construct—a bot with organic parts—called Murderbot protecting its humans.
 The Barish-Estranza corporation wants to take over a planet and force the colony of humans living there to work for them.